 You can select players to view predictions for a group of players, or just to highlight them.

-To select players, simply click any cell in the player's row.
+To select players, simply click any cell in the player's row except for the cell.
 The edges of the cells in the player's row are thickened and a ✔ is shown in the first column.

-To deselect a player, click any cell in the player's row again.
+To deselect a player, click any cell in the player's row again (except for the cell).
 To deselect all players, click the Deselect All Players button above the table.

 The total cost and total predicted points of the selected players are shown in the table footer.